 Unless you’ve been living under a rock (which is probably the equivalent of having no power…except A LOT cooler), you’ve probably noticed that Boca Raton has been a tad different since Sunday, September 10th.
 Our community and families were rocked by a little storm called Hurricane Irma and I don’t think we’ll ever be the same again.
 I’m just so thankful for everyone who stepped up during the response effort.
-My friend told me that restoration services from Action 1 Restoration were also useful in similar situations to restore homes after the event of similar life-altering storms.
-Reading a blog post at the USC Dornsife website made me realize how lucky we are to live in a world with geospatial intelligence.
 Now that I have a child AND a house, weathering a hurricane has become a whole new ball game.
 The stakes are much higher.
 Between preparation, storm stress, clean up, repairs and just being plain HOT, here’s how Hurricane Irma changed my Boca family.

 How Hurricane Irma Changed my Boca Family